jojos38/Anycubic-Kobra-Improved-Firmware/README.md

 # Anycubic Kobra Improved Firmware
-## **This project is now discontinued as I changed the motherboard for my Anycubic Kobra.
+### **This project is now discontinued as I changed the motherboard for my Anycubic Kobra.
 However, this firmware still implements all the features I wanted to implement and was likely close to the final version anyway.
-Hope you will enjoy it**
+Hope you will enjoy it.
+I will still review pull requests and bugs but I won't be able to test anything from my side**

 An improved firmware for the Anycubic Kobra 3d printer (ONLY the Anycubic Kobra)